Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 \subsection{Orthogonal Greedy Algorithm (OGA)}

-The Orthogonal Greedy Algorithm (OGA) utilizes an iterative selection procedure based on the marginal contributions of variables to the residuals {of $y_t$.} At each iteration, the next variable is chosen according to the following criteria:
+The OGA utilizes an iterative selection procedure based on the marginal contributions of variables to the residuals {of $y_t$.} At each iteration, the next variable is chosen according to the following criteria:

 Here, $\mu_{J_k, j}$ and $\hat{\mu} _{\hat{J}_k, j}$ represent the marginal contributions of variables at the population and sample levels, respectively.
 For \( i \notin J \), these contributions are defined as